Dekotora

 Dekotora or decotora (デコトラ, dekotora), an abbreviation for "decoration truck", are a style of decorated trucks in Japan.
 Commonly featuring neon, LED or ultraviolet lights, detailed paintjobs and murals, and stainless steel or golden parts (both on the exterior and the interior), dekotora may be created by workers out of their work trucks for fun, or they may be designed by hobbyists for special events.
 They are sometimes also referred to as art trucks (アートトラック), ātotorakku)).

 History

 In 1975, Toei released the first in a series of 10 movies called Torakku Yarō (Truck Guys).
 These films featured truckers who drove garishly decorated trucks around Japan.
 This movie was a hit with both old and young, and the dekotora fad swept the country.
 While dekotora were present throughout the 1970s, they were restricted to north-eastern fishing transport trucks prior to the movies.
 In those days, ready-made parts for trucks were not easily available, so these trucks took parts from sightseeing buses or American military vehicles.

 Modern times

+The art form is associated with Japan's underbelly, as modified vehicles cannot pass the biennial safety inspection known as shaken.
+Therefore dekotora operators are assumed to use grey-market certificate issuers.

 Since the late 1990s, dekotora have been heavily influenced by the art of Gundam.
 Other decorations are more akin to modern art and retro designs that closely resemble those found in the movie.